 The sequence of disciplinary actions begins with the minimum disciplinary action and may progress to the more serious disciplinary consequences established in the Student Code of Conduct.
 The CBC must consider mitigating factors if the student is in the 2nd grade and below, if the student is homeless in grades k-12, whether the intent or lack of intent at the time the student engaged in the conduct, the student's disciplinary history, and whether the student has a disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct, regardless of whether the decision of the CBC concerns a discretionary or mandatory action.
 The disciplinary action will draw on the professional judgment of teachers, principals, or designees and on a range of disciplinary management techniques, including restorative practices.
 The consequence decision will be based on these factors, as well as the specific circumstances unique to the situation and the individual student involved.
-When a teacher believes that a student has committed a violation of this Student Code of Conduct, the teacher must submit a written description of the student's actions for classroom documentation and/or to the principal/administrator or CBC.
+When a teacher believes that a student has actions for classroom documentation and/or to the principal/administrator or CBC.
 The teacher will provide strategies and interventions for classroom support and the principal/administrator or CBC shall provide campus strategies and interventions to support the student.
-Campus staff shall inform the parent with a copy of the written description and strategies and interventions to support the student.